-Competitions are divided into 3 periods because opportunity to make better comparison between achieved results.
+Competitions are divided into 3 periods due opportunity to make better comparison between achieved results.
 For example best Albanian result in Champions League / European Cup is participation among last 16.
 But this result has been achieved in period 1 (1956 - 1992), when reaching the last 16 has required only one winning tie.
-On the other hand - KF Skënderbeu didn't qualify for main phase of Champions League in 2015/2016, but their reaching of 4th qualifying round has required more winning ties than mentioned participation among last 16 in old era of European Cup.
-Following table shows formats and approx. number of teams in all periods (rare preliminary rounds with only 2 teams are not listed).
+On the other hand - KF Skënderbeu didn't qualify for main phase of Champions League in 2015/16, but their reaching of 4th qualifying round has required more winning ties than mentioned participation among last 16 in former European Cup.
+Following table shows formats and approx. number of teams in all periods (rare preliminary rounds with just few teams aren't listed).

 How to read historical results?
 For example "1971/1972 - 1998/1999: Last 16 - KS Flamurtari (88)" indicates that best result of any Albanian club in UEFA Cup between years 72-99 was KS Flamurtari's participation among last 16 teams in season 1987/1988.

 Historical results - international football